-Curry bread (kare pan) is Japanese curry encased in bread dough, lightly covered in panko bread crumbs, and then deep fried till golden brown.
-Justifiably qualified as comfort food, you can find these curry breads at bakeries and convenience stores throughout Japan.
-They are enjoyed for breakfast, lunch or snack, or anytime of the day in my case.
+Curry bread (kare pan) is Japanese curry encased in bread dough, lightly covered in panko bread crumbs, and then deep-fried till golden brown.
+Justifiably qualified as comfort food, you can find these curry bread at bakeries and convenience stores throughout Japan.
+They are enjoyed for breakfast, lunch or snack, or any time of the day in my case.

 Mr. JOC won’t leave a bakery shop in Japan without purchasing curry bread, and he’s always searching for the best one.
 I asked what is considered the best curry bread, and he said:

-- Outside crust should be crispy when you bite into it.
+- The outside crust should be crispy when you bite into it.

 - The bread should be chewy but not too thick.

-- Good amount of curry should be filled throughout the bread.
+- A good amount of curry should be filled throughout the bread.

 As you can see, I have a tough customer at home.
 Since I welcomed a good challenge, I took it up as an encouragement to develop a good recipe!

-There’s nothing fancy about these homemade curry bread.
+There’s nothing fancy about the homemade curry bread.
 They are just downright tasty.
-Although it can be time consuming, it’s totally worth the effort and time because you’d be rewarded with the tastiest bread.
+Although it can be time-consuming, it’s totally worth the effort and time because you’d be rewarded with the tastiest bread.
 The triumph feeling is worth celebrating.
 I’d make this bread at least every quarter of the year!